 - National School Certified Counselor (NSCC)

 When you graduate from our online master’s in counseling program, you will be equipped with the knowledge and skills for fulfilling careers in clinical mental health and school counseling.
 The program also prepares you for certification and licensure.
-Our graduates often excel as community leaders, advocates and practitioners who model compassionate service to humanity and foster the well-being of society.
+Our graduates often excel as community leaders, advocates, and practitioners who model compassionate service to humanity and foster the well-being of society.

-If you’re interested in making a difference others’ lives, you are concerned for others’ wellbeing and you value relationships, a career in mental health counseling might be a good fit for you.
+If you’re interested in making a difference in others’ lives, you are concerned for others’ wellbeing and you value relationships, a career in mental health counseling might be a good fit for you.
 Wake Forest University has developed an online Master of Arts in Counseling program with a specialization in mental health that’s designed for students who want to work full time while they earn their master’s degree.
 The flexible online platform helps students balance their academic studies with their busy lives.
-The program’s academic rigor and its 98 percent student pass rate on the National Counselor exam has earned Wake Forest University’s master’s of counseling program a reputation for excellence.
+The program’s academic rigor and its 98 percent student pass rate on the National Counselor exam have earned Wake Forest University’s master’s of counseling program a reputation for excellence.